-I have noticed that on holidays or any occasion, most people only eat pieces of pie that are their favorite.
+I have noticed that on holidays or any occasion, most people only eat pieces of the pie that are their favorite.
 Almost as if a whole piece of something you kinda like isn’t worth the mess and effort.
 So, I decided to try my idea for mini fall pies on Thanksgiving.
-Thinking that maybe after being exhausted from stuffing ourselves with turkey, dessert would be a lot easier.
+Thinking that maybe after being exhausted from stuffing ourselves with turkey, that dessert should be a lot easier.
 No messy cutting or chances for me to drop, spill or plop anything on anyone’s nicely pressed holiday outfit.

 - 2 1/2 cups all purpose flour

 - 2 sticks unsalted butter diced into small pieces

 - Place water in a small cup and place in freezer for a few minutes.

 - Whisk flour, salt, cinnamon and sugar in a medium bowl, set aside.

 - Cut butter into cubes and add to flour mixture.
 Place flour mixture and butter in a food processor and pulse together a few times until you see course crumbs, then add ice water slowly through feed chute and pulse until the dough starts to come together.
 Or, cut dough with a pastry cutter starting with butter and flour mixture then add water and incorporate until dough comes together and resembles course crumbs.